ReviewEdge/muv/ideas.md

 -put log files into seperate, specific folder -figure out how to create folder

 -make a new log file with date in title everytime, instead of overwriting?

+-make it constantly refresh to get a realtime display